1.0 Light can be dispersed into colors

 the spectra of stars look like

-This is how astronomers classify different stellar types (in order of
+This is how astronomers classify different stellar types (in

 decreasing effective temp)